anca55/software-design-lab/templates/journal.md

-# $NAME's Technical Journal
+# ANCA's Technical Journal

-## Week Two (1/30 to 2/6)
+## Week 4 (2/14 to 2/21)

-This week, I spent part of my time reviewing Git and the command line, including an hour with the DHRI command line tutorial.
-I found Git to be tough going, but feel like I made solid progress learning how to use pipes on the command line, though I'm still a little confused on the details of how they work.
-I also started learning how to run scripts in Python, which was very time consuming.
+This week, I spent spent most of the time in trying to catch up with what I have been missing.
+Basically, I had to study the command line and the Git syntax in order to finally start exercising some Python.
+I realized things are not that simple though.

 Hour 1: Git review using Pro Git book
 Hour 2: Git review using Pro Git book